Diana Jimenez Rodriguez first to win national CAMP Student Champion

 A Chance with CAMP

 In 2018, Jimenez Rodriguez got the chance to change her path.
 She was one of 45 first-year students from migrant and seasonal farm worker backgrounds accepted into a cohort of the federally funded CAMP Program based at the Rock Creek Campus in Washington County.

 In this program, she received financial assistance, tutoring, mentorship, career counseling, and more, all designed to prepare her to continue her education at a four-year college or university.

 According to CAMP Director Greg Contreras, the introverted Jimenez Rodriguez didn’t stand out in the group at first, but soon emerged as a quiet leader due to her academic success and wholehearted embrace of the experience.

 “Diana entered PCC and CAMP timid, unsure, and with many questions surrounding her future,” Contreras said.
 “But she seized every academic, social, and cultural opportunity and resource to make the most of her college experience.”

-Like her mother before, Contreras and others on the CAMP staff encouraged Jimenez Rodriguez take on new challenges and go beyond what she thought was initially possible.
-This unwavering support eased her transition from high school, particularly as a first generation college student, and inspired her to be more engaged and proactive in and out of the classroom.
+Like her mother before, Contreras and others on the CAMP staff encouraged Jimenez Rodriguez to take on new challenges and go beyond what she thought was initially possible.
+This unwavering support eased her transition from high school, particularly as a first-generation college student, and inspired her to be more engaged and proactive in and out of the classroom.

 “Being part of the CAMP cohort last year was a life changing experience,” she said.
 “If I had not joined CAMP, I would probably have settled into a routine that kept me from leaving my comfort zone or trying new ideas that motivated me to have a stronger connection with both PCC and my community.”